Inside Qeshm, Iran’s underground missile fortress and geological marvel

 Known in Arabic as Jazira-al-Ṭawila (the Long Island), Qeshm’s identity was forged by a succession of empires.

-According to the Encyclopaedia Iranica, the Greek explorer Nearchus referred to it as Oaracta, and saw the legendary tomb of Erythras, the namesake of the Erythraean Sea, there.
-By the 9th century, Islamic geographers were referring to it as Abarkawan, a name later folk-etymologised as Jazira-ye Gavan or “Cow Island”.
+According to the Encyclopaedia Iranica, Greek explorer Nearchus referred to it as Oaracta and saw the legendary tomb of Erythras, the namesake of the Erythraean Sea, there.
+By the ninth century, Islamic geographers were referring to it as Abarkawan, a name later folk-etymologised as Jazira-ye Gavan or “Cow Island”.

 The island was deemed so strategically important that the rulers of Hormuz moved their entire court there in 1301 to escape Tartar attacks.
-For centuries, it served as the “water barrel” of the region, providing vital drinking water to the arid Kingdom of Hormuz on the eastern side of the Persian Gulf.
+For centuries, it served as the “water barrel” of the region, providing vital drinking water to the arid Kingdom of Hormuz on the eastern side of the Gulf.

-The island’s wealth was so legendary that in 1552, the Ottoman commander Piri Reis raided it, seizing what contemporary accounts described as “the richest prize that could be found in all the world”.
+The island’s wealth was so legendary that in 1552, Ottoman commander Piri Reis raided it, seizing what contemporary accounts described as “the richest prize that could be found in all the world”.

 The island’s colonial history is equally turbulent.